davoraltman/flipcards/README.md

 # flipcards

-An open source site with motiviational quotes and flip cards.
+An open source site with motivational quotes and cards.